dfinity/portal/how-it-works/3_chainevolution/02_fault-tolerance.subpage.md

 Suppose the governance canister is working.
 Then we can manually submit an NNS proposal to call the root/lifeline canister’s method to upgrade the failed canister.
 Anyone who staked ICP can vote on the proposal.
 If a majority of the voters accept, then the failed canister will be upgraded.

 ## Handling NNS Subnet Failures
-In an extremely rare case, the entire NNS subnet could get stuck and fail to make progress.
-In this case, we don’t have the luxury to make NNS proposals.
-To recover an NNS subnet, all the node providers who contributed a node to the NNS subnet need to manually intervene, create a Catch Up Package and restart their node with the new Catch Up Package.
+In the worst case, the entire NNS subnet could get stuck and fail to make progress.
+In such a case, all the node providers who contributed a node to the NNS subnet need to manually intervene, create a CUP and restart their node with the new CUP.

 [![Watch youtube video](https://i.ytimg.com/vi/H7HCqonSMFU/maxresdefault.jpg)](https://www.youtube.com/watch?v=H7HCqonSMFU)